ymlee0919/arkit/docs/classes/Arkit/Core/Persistence/Database/Model.md

 # Model

-Abstraction for a core class for database connection
+Abstraction for a core class of database connection